tonethar/IGME-230-GDD-Master/sg/sg-1.md

 1. List the 5 steps of the simplified HTTP protocol shown on page 33

-1. Finally, be sure that you can answer the "Test Yourself" questions on page 34.
-You don't need to write the answers here
+1. Finally, be sure that you can answer the "Test Yourself" questions on page 34. **You DO NOT need to write the answers to these questions below.**